dominicm00/ham/docs/Language-specification.md

 - The child is built before the parent, but
 - Updating the child does not update the parent

 This is useful if you don't know ahead of time if a source file includes a generated header.
-Using `MaybeIncludes` will generate the header on the first run, but only rebuild the parent if it actually ended up using the header.
+Using `MaybeIncludes` will generate the header on the first run, but only rebuild the parent if it actually ended up using the header (assuming you use the `deps*` action modifier).

 ### Source dependencies
 Source dependencies are targets that don't have any associated actions, and cannot be built (e.g. source files).
 All source dependencies must be [bound](#target-binding) to an existing file, and cannot have any dependencies.